martenframework/marten/docs/docs/development/reference/settings.md

 Default: `false`

 A boolean indicating if the `X-Forwarded-Proto header` is used to determine whether a request is secure.
 This setting can be enabled if the Marten application is served behind a proxy that sets this header.
-For example if such proxy sets this header to `https`, Marten will assume that the request is secure at the application level **only** if `use_x_forwarded_proto` is set to `true`.
+For example, if such proxy sets this header to `https`, Marten will assume that the request is secure at the application level **only** if `use_x_forwarded_proto` is set to `true`.

 ### `handler400`

 Default: `Marten::Handlers::Defaults::BadRequest`

 The handler class that should generate responses for Bad Request responses (HTTP 400).
-Please refer to [Error handlers](../../handlers-and-http/error-handlers) in order to learn more about error handlers.
+Please refer to [Error handlers](../../handlers-and-http/error-handlers) to learn more about error handlers.

 ### `handler403`

 Default: `Marten::Handlers::Defaults::PermissionDenied`

 The handler class that should generate responses for Permission Denied responses (HTTP 403).
-Please refer to [Error handlers](../../handlers-and-http/error-handlers) in order to learn more about error handlers.
+Please refer to [Error handlers](../../handlers-and-http/error-handlers) to learn more about error handlers.

 ### `handler404`

 Default: `Marten::Handlers::Defaults::PageNotFound`

 The handler class that should generate responses for Not Found responses (HTTP 404).
-Please refer to [Error handlers](../../handlers-and-http/error-handlers) in order to learn more about error handlers.
+Please refer to [Error handlers](../../handlers-and-http/error-handlers) to learn more about error handlers.

 ### `handler500`

 Default: `Marten::Handlers::Defaults::ServerError`

 The handler class that should generate responses for Internal Error responses (HTTP 500).
-Please refer to [Error handlers](../../handlers-and-http/error-handlers) in order to learn more about error handlers.
+Please refer to [Error handlers](../../handlers-and-http/error-handlers) to learn more about error handlers.

 ### `x_frame_options`